Yellow Brick Road

 The Newmarket Community Network came together at the beginning of the COVID pandemic to provide a conduit for organisations and businesses across the town to volunteer their time and resources and deliver community projects, such as Project Christmas where 3000 presents were delivered to the children of Newmarket via a carnival float on a 5 hour trip around the town and the Newmarket pop up shop which provided aid to those who were struggling during the pandemic.

-In collaboration with The Jockey Club and Newmarket Town Council, the Rotary Club of Newmarket has organised a Community Awards scheme to recognise those in and around the town who have gone ‘above and beyond’ in the past year.
+In collaboration with The Jockey Club, Newmarket Town Council and Newmarket Journal, the Rotary Club of Newmarket organised a Community Awards scheme to recognise those in and around the town who have gone ‘above and beyond’ in the past year.
 The past year has been difficult for many people and the club is wanting to recognise those who have exemplified the Rotary motto of Service Above Self by their deeds naturally, and instinctively, without thinking, and without reward.

 For further details please visit 2021 Local Community Awards.